alst2821/puffer-fish/doc/fedora.rst

 Locating documentation
 ----------------------

-From around 2020 fedora are trying to put all documentation together in `docs.fedoraproject.org <https://docs.fedoraproject.org/en-US/docs/>`_.
+From around 2020 fedora are trying to put all documentation together in `docs.fedoraproject.org <ref-fedoraproject>`_.

 Have a look at `apps.fedoraproject.org <http://apps.fedoraproject.org/>`_